Rokiis1/roadmap/6.Module/test_managment.md

         3. **The application correctly calculates and displays summary statistics in the report (like total tasks, completed tasks):** These statistics provide a high-level overview of project progress.
 If they're incorrect, it could mislead stakeholders.

-        4. **The application allows users to filter and sort the report data:** This is important for users to analyze the report data effectively.
-However, it's less critical to the basic functionality of generating a report, so it's listed after the other test cases.
+        4. **The application allows users to filter and sort the report data:** It's less critical to the basic functionality of generating a report, so it's listed after the other test cases.

-        5. **The application correctly updates the report when tasks are added, assigned, or updated:** This ensures that the report stays up-to-date as tasks change.
-However, it's less critical to the basic functionality of generating a report, so it's listed last.
+        5. **The application correctly updates the report when tasks are added, assigned, or updated:** It's less critical to the basic functionality of generating a report, so it's listed last.

 ## Test Monitoring and Control

 **Explanation:**

 Test Monitoring and Control is involves tracking the progress and quality of testing activities, making necessary adjustments to the testing process, and communicating testing status to stakeholders.

 **Key Concepts:**

-1. **Test Reporting:** This involves communicating the status of testing to stakeholders.
-Test reports typically include information on the progress of testing, the quality of the system under test, and any risks or issues identified.
-Test reporting is a key tool for test monitoring and control, as it helps to keep stakeholders informed and supports decision-making.
+1. **Test Reporting:** Test reports typically include information on the progress of testing, the quality of the system under test, and any risks or issues identified.
+Test reporting is a key tool for test monitoring and control.

     **Key Concepts:**